Reachability Analysis of Neural Feedback Loops: Experimental Results

 \subsection{Scalability to Deep NNs}

 To demonstrate the scalability of the method, we trained NNs with 1-10 hidden layers of 5 neurons and report the average runtime of 5 trials of reachability analysis of the double integrator system.
 In~\cref{fig:time_vs_num_layers}, while Reach-SDP appears to grow exponentially (taking $>800s$ for a 10-layer NN), our proposed Reach-LP methods remain very efficient ($<0.75s$ for Reach-LP on all NNs).
 Note that we omit Reach-SDP-Partition ($\sim16\times$ more than Reach-SDP) from this plot to maintain reasonable scale.
+Recall that CROWN itself has $O(m^2 n^3)$ time complexity~\cite{zhang2018efficient}, for an $m$-layer network with $n$ neurons per layer and $n$ outputs.